Ellen Hu ’24

 While phase one and two focused on the creation and development of a male-dominated superhero force, phase three of the MCU was a transition period.
 It introduced new characters and moved the franchise towards a more inclusive cast.
 Marvel made history when they released the film “Captain Marvel” on March 8, 2019.
-It was the first female-led film within the MCU and the only female-led superhero movie to pass the billion dollar mark, bringing in $1.1 billion dollars.
+It was the first female-led film within the MCU and the only female-led superhero movie to pass the billion dollar mark, bringing in $1.1 billion.

 Yet, looking at the casts of large Marvel productions make it abundantly clear that male heroes are the staple within the franchise.
 There were 22 male characters and eight female characters within the main cast of the “Avengers: Infinity War” (2018).
 While the number of female characters increased to 12 in the consecutive “Avengers: Endgame” (2019), the number of male heroes still outnumbered their female counterparts.